MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 ms.topic: article
 ms.reviewer: krbjoran
 ---
-# Invite user to join one-time call
+# Invite user to join a one-time call

 ## Scenarios overview
 There are several scenarios in which a Remote Assist user may want to enable an external user without a Remote Assist license--such as a B2B vendor, B2B customer, or B2C customer--to join a Remote Assist call on an ad-hoc, one-time basis.
 For example, a customer service agent may want to transition from a phone call to a mixed reality video call to visually assess a product, and overlay mixed reality instructions to guide their customer through the repair in real time.
 This document will use the term “agent” to refer to the licensed Remote Assist user, and “customer” to refer to the unlicensed external user.